webis-de/small-text/docs/libraries/transformers_integration.rst

 The Transformers Integration makes :ref:`transformer-based classification <libraries/transformers_integration:Transformer-based Classification>` and
 :ref:`sentence transformer finetuning <libraries/transformers_integration:Sentence Transformer Finetuning>` usable in small-text.
+In contrast to classical machine learning models, transformer models provide superior performance in most scenarios.
+However, this comes at the cost of increased computational requirements.
-It relies on the :doc:`Pytorch Integration<pytorch_integration>` which is a prerequisite.
+These models are generally trained on GPUs, making the :doc:`Pytorch Integration<pytorch_integration>` a prerequisite for this integration.

 .. note:: Some implementation make use of :ref:`optional dependencies <install:Optional Dependencies>`.